ScrollPrize/scrollprize-website/docs/29_segmentation_tutorial.md

 </figure>

 `Thaumato Anakalyptor` performs this operation with `Mask3D` [^2], a Deep Neural Network specifically trained for the purpose.
 The results should look somewhat like the right part of Figure 4 (that represents a different subvolume, less densely packed).
-The algorithm segments points cloud in contiguous patches of sheet.
+The algorithm segments point clouds in contiguous patches of sheet.

 Unfortunately, we have to face two unexpected problems:
 1. the algorithm creates patches with _holes_ and in the holes there are other smaller patches;